 One more indicator that the product needs high-fidelity wireframes is when the designer needs to visualize the specific design ideas to stakeholders.
 It is sometimes difficult for the client to visualize the outcome of the particular software or app based on very simple lo-fi wireframes, while high-fidelity design delivers most of the details, making it easier for the client to approve or suggest changes.

 Hi-fi wireframes can also save you when you are building a startup and are aiming to find investors.
-To not waste a lot of resources, you can opt for using hi-fi wireframes to present your MVP and get investors to see your ideas.
+Instead of jumping straight into development, teams turn to creating high fidelity wireframes as part of the validation process to showcase your MVP to investors.

 At Eleken, we use high-fidelity wireframes to get feedback on things like: